marie-debug/MyCocktail-App/Part-A/README.md

 # My Cocktail App<a name="mycocktail"></a>

 # Introduction<a name="introduction"></a>
 The purpose of **My Cocktail App** is to develop a Wiki app guide to making classic and modern cocktails.
 Using the  cocktail database API.
-It features a database with  lists  of ingredients for each cocktail recipe, allowing users to quickly find the ingredients they need to craft a particular drink, by filtering using alcohol type and name of cocktail.
+It features a database with  lists  of ingredients for each cocktail recipe, allowing users to quickly find the ingredients they need to craft a particular drink, by filtering using alcohol type and name of cocktail..

 **Target Audience:**